-- Turn the Mode Selector to OFF, MONITOR, or PACER. - Change the selected defibrillator energy.
+- In AED mode, Turn the Mode Selector to OFF. - In Manual mode, turn the Mode Selector to OFF or PACER, or change the selected defibrillator energy.

-For safety, the R Series unit automatically disarms if left charged for more than either 60 or 120 seconds (user configurable) if the SHOCK button is not pressed.
+For safety, in Manual mode, the R Series unit automatically disarms if left charged for more than either 60 or 120 seconds (user configurable) if the SHOCK button is not pressed; in AED mode, the R Series unit automatically disarms if left charged for more than 30 seconds.